First Tee — Tulsa offers programs and instruction which focus on developing life skills using the game of golf as its vehicle.

+We offer classes free of charge to eliminate the burden of cost to local youth, who may not be able to afford to participate otherwise.
 Youth groups who would not ordinarily be exposed to the game are given the first opportunity to enroll as a group before registration for the general public begins.
-All youth groups are welcome on a first-come first-serve basis.
+Registrations for youth groups are accepted on a first-come first-serve basis.
 Group leaders who would like more information should contact Janice Gibson at 918-591-4168 and also watch for notices on the home page regarding the procedure to enroll a group (space is limited in the classes).
-After the deadline for groups to enroll has past, the general public is offered a class and the left over spaces the groups did not fill.
+After the deadline for groups to enroll has passed, the general public is offered a class and the left over spaces the groups did not fill.
 This registration is on a first-come first-serve basis approximately 2-3 weeks prior to the first week of the session.
 All kids in the age range of 8-18 are welcome!
 Registration is required as space is limited.

 Generally, classes are held once a week for 8 weeks in a row.
 In the spring, approximately 700 students register for the program; in the summer about 800 kids sign up for the 8 week period & approximately 600 students participate in the in the fall.

 During the winter session, First Tee — Tulsa staff visits schools and other organizations.

 Each level of the program has a golf and life skill curriculum in which First Tee staff follows.
 Golf Professional Janice Gibson trains and directs the staff on how to teach the students at First Tee — Tulsa.
 Our goal is to maintain a student/instructor ratio of 8:1 to enhance the learning process.